lfeutre/roz/README.rst

     $ ./bin/roz info table group attributes
     $ ./bin/roz info table group all

-For a full list of allowed table info parameters, see `mnesia:table_info`_.
+For a full list of allowed table info parameters, see the mnesia `mnesia:table_info`_ docs.

 API Usage